"The Battle of Harlaw - 1411" from "Clan Donald - Volume I," 1896

 Ballad of the "Battle of Harlaw"

-The ferocity of the battle gave it the nickname "Reid Harlaw" (Red Harlow) from the amount of blood spilled.
+The clans battled all day and at dusk Donald withdrew.
+Both sides suffered casualties of 600 to 1,000, including the chiefs of the MacIntoshes and Macleans.
 The battle is commemorated by a 40-foot high memorial on the battlefield near the town of Inverurie.

 The first ae straik that Forbes strack,

 An the neist ae straik that Forbes strack